lcossu/unlockable_avatar_maker/README.md

 ##  Usage Guidelines
 The package offers a ton of features in the simplest way possible, however there are some points worth noting.

-- `FluttermojiCircleAvatar` only renders the local user's avatar.
+- `AvatarMakerCircleAvatar` only renders the local user's avatar.
 To display the avatar of other users', you'll have to use the `SvgPicture.string()` method from `flutter_svg` .
-- `FluttermojiCircleAvatar` would render a default avatar until customized and saved by the local user for the first time.
+- `AvatarMakerCircleAvatar` would render a default avatar until customized and saved by the local user for the first time.
 - Use the `canvaskit` renderer when building for web, the default `html` renderer will not work with SVGs.
 - The fluttermoji's attributes are saved to local app/browser storage.
 Clearing app/browser data would mean clearing these attributes as well.
-- You can create a `FluttermojiThemeData` instance to configure the look and feel of the widgets to your liking.
+- You can create a `AvatarMakerThemeData` instance to configure the look and feel of the widgets to your liking.

 ## Attributions